From this video you’ll learn that…

 What are your hobbies?

 So, what helps me a lot is to stay active.
 I do many sports, I play hockey on a team, and I go horse riding.
-I also do workouts at the moment, and Epson, we are allowed to do exercises in the park.
+I also do workouts now, and at Epson, we are allowed to do exercises in the park.
 Super important for me to stay in contact with my friends and family.

 Exactly, new routine.
 I think you’re the first person I’m talking to who plays on the hockey team.